TheMeteoRain/quality-of-exile/README.md

 ## How To Use

 To change keybinds, press F10 (default) to open the hotkey configuration window.
 You can customize this keybind to your preference.
-Note that the keybind must be pressed in-game, as this script doesn't recognize keys pressed outside of the game.
+Note that all the keybinds must be pressed in-game, as this script doesn't recognize keys pressed outside of the game.

+### Kill Switch
+Kill the tool.
+In case of there is a bug, you can press this exit the app.
+By default: Insert

+How to use:
+1. Press this keybind (only keybind that works outside of the game)

 ### Enter Hideout
 Travel to hideout by typing "/hideout".